RRGGZZ/AmazingHand/README.md

 ![Patterns](assets/Patterns_Overview.jpg)

 Robotic hands are often very expensive and not so expressive.
-More dexterous often needs cables and deported actuators in forearm i.e..
+More dexterous often needs cables and deported actuators in forearm, i.e.,

-Aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !) with moderate cost.
+The aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !) with moderate cost.
 => Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...

 ![Reachy](assets/Reachy.jpg)